 Consider a restaurant chain testing its local SEO across 50 US cities.
 Google search results for "best pizza near me" return completely different results from a New York IP versus a Chicago IP.
 A hotel comparison site might show different availability and pricing for a Miami IP versus a Los Angeles IP, even though both are in the United States.
 These hyper-local variations are invisible without city-level proxy targeting.

 The challenge is accuracy.
-While country-level geolocation is 99%+ accurate, city-level accuracy drops significantly.
-ISPs sometimes route traffic through regional hubs that do not match the subscriber's actual city.
+Country-level geolocation runs at 99%+ accuracy.
+City-level drops significantly.
+ISPs sometimes route traffic through regional hubs that don't match the subscriber's actual city.
 A residential IP in suburban New Jersey might geolocate to New York City in some databases because it routes through a Manhattan network hub.

 When selecting proxies for city-level work, request IPs from the specific metro area and verify against multiple geolocation databases before using them.
-Databay's city-level targeting lets you select specific cities within a country, which is essential for local SEO monitoring, regional ad verification, and localized content testing.
-Accept that some percentage of city-level requests will not land exactly where intended and build redundancy into your targeting — request multiple IPs per city and use only those that verify correctly.
+Databay's city-level targeting lets you select specific cities within a country, which is essential for local SEO monitoring, regional ad verification, and localised content testing.
+Accept that some percentage of city-level requests won't land exactly where intended.
+Build redundancy into your targeting: request multiple IPs per city and use only those that verify correctly.

 Mobile Proxies for Mobile-Specific Geo-Restrictions

-Mobile proxies — IPs assigned by cellular carriers like AT&T, Vodafone, or T-Mobile — solve the carrier detection layer.
+Mobile proxies, IPs assigned by cellular carriers like AT&T, Vodafone, or T-Mobile, solve the carrier detection layer.
 When a mobile app checks whether your IP belongs to a local mobile carrier, a mobile proxy passes that check because the IP genuinely belongs to the carrier's mobile network allocation.
-This is particularly important for apps that restrict functionality to mobile users in specific markets.
+This matters especially for apps that restrict functionality to mobile users in specific markets.

 Mobile proxies also have a distinct advantage in trust scoring.
-Mobile carrier IPs are shared among thousands of users through Carrier-Grade NAT (CGNAT), which means websites cannot risk blocking a mobile IP without potentially blocking thousands of legitimate users.
-This makes mobile IPs inherently more resilient to blocking than even residential IPs.
+Mobile carrier IPs are shared among thousands of users through Carrier-Grade NAT (CGNAT), which means websites can't risk blocking a mobile IP without potentially blocking thousands of legitimate users.
+That makes mobile IPs inherently more resilient to blocking than even residential IPs.

 Setting Up a Multi-Country Research Workflow